Kim Jong Un's sister says US misinterpreting signals over possible talks | DW | 22.06.2021

 The sister of North Korean leader Kim Jong Un on Tuesday dismissed any ambitions the United States has for talks with her country, suggesting those hopes would only lead to "greater disappointment."

-Kim Yo Jong's comments come after US National Security Advisor Jake Sullivan on Sunday said he saw encouraging signs from North Korea over possible diplomacy between the two nations.
+Kim Yo Jong's comments come after United States National Security Advisor Jake Sullivan on Sunday said he saw encouraging signs from North Korea over possible diplomacy between the two nations.

 Sullivan said he viewed Kim Jong Un's comment that both confrontation and dialogue with the US were possible as an "interesting signal."